cascadiaquakes/cvm-tools-book/usage/cvm_writer.md

 ## Step 6: (Optional) Examine the Output Files

-If you created GeoCSV or JSON metadata files, look at these files to familiarize yourself with these formats.
+If you created GeoCSV or JSON metadata files in step 4 above, look at these files to familiarize yourself with these formats.

 <div class="figure-container" style="display: flex; justify-content: space-around; align-items: center;">
     <figure>